-Easy Venezuelan Pepper Tamales – this scrumptious side dish is perfect for any summer supper, party or barbecue!
+These scrumptious Easy Venezuelan Pepper Tamales are the perfect side dish for any summer supper, party, or barbecue!

 Mmmmhhhhh … hallaquitas (tamales)!

 Seriously, every bite was a delight.
-I don’t know whether it was because its been so long since I had one, or what, but I don’t think these hallaquilas needed anything else.
-Maybe the wrapping would not be approved by a “pro”, but the taste and texture could not have been better.
+I don’t know whether it was because it had been so long since I had one, or what, but I don’t think these hallaquilas needed anything else.
+Maybe the wrapping would not have been approved by a “pro”, but the taste and texture could not have been better.

-In Venezuela hallaquitas are very famous.
-They are make with corn flour, combine with anise seeds, or chicharron (fried pork skin), or the ones I made today, that are known as seasoned hallaquitas.
-They are usually eaten as a side dish with grilled meat or roasted chicken.
+In Venezuela, hallaquitas are very popular.
+They are made with cornflour, combined with anise seeds, chicharron (fried pork skin), or the ones I made today that are known as seasoned hallaquitas.
+They are usually eaten as a side dish with grilled beef or roasted chicken.

-I remember there was a food truck, near to my home in Venezuela, that sold grilled meat with hallaquitas, and right next to it, there was another food truck selling tostadas and hot dogs cart.
+I remember there was a food truck, near my home in Venezuela, that sold grilled meat with hallaquitas, and right next to it, there was another food truck selling tostadas and hot dogs.
 My husband, at that time my boyfriend, and I loved to eat there.
 It was also very cheap.

-This is a recipe I had wanted to make for quite some time.
+This is a recipe I have wanted to make for quite some time.
 This was my first attempt, so I checked with several people before I made them.
-I looked in my Venezuelan recipes‘s book, and of course, I had my mom’s number on speed dial in case any problem aroused.
+I checked in my Venezuelan recipe cookbook, and of course, I had my mom’s number on speed dial in case any problem arose.
 Thank goodness nothing happened.
 The whole process was very easy.
-I started at around 10 am and they were ready for lunch, at 1 pm.
+I started at around 10 am, and they were ready for lunch, at 1 pm.

-- 20 dried corn husks soaked for at least 12 hours
+- 20 dried corn husks, soaked for at least 30 minutes

 - 3/4 cup vegetable shortening

 - 1/2 cup red bell pepper, washed, seeded and coarsely chopped (about one bell pepper )